 With this in mind, let’s have a look at how data parsing is used in different industries.

-Use Cases of Data Parsing
+Use Cases of Automated Data Parsing

-Data parsing is used in several industries to convert data trapped in unusable formats into business-ready data.
+Automated data parsing is used in several industries to convert data trapped in unusable formats into business-ready data.
 For readability purposes, we will focus on four industries only, but keep in mind that this list is far from exhaustive:

 - Financial Industry